 return to top

-The Fugitive of Justice calendar monitors defendants who are arrested on an active warrant from another state.
+The Fugitive From Justice calendar monitors defendants who are arrested on an active warrant from another state.

-They are given an initial appearance and receive their next court date on the FOJ Complaint calendar.
+They are given an initial appearance and receive their next court date on the FFJ Complaint calendar.
 At this hearing,

-the defendant is given the option of signing a waiver to be extradited to the state where the
+the defendant is given the option of signing a waiver to be extradited to the state where the complaint originated or

 return to top

-The Probation Adjudication Center (PAC) resolves probation violation matters in a timely and efficient manner by
+The Probation Adjudication Center (PAC) resolves requests to revoke probation in a timely and efficient manner by consolidating

-meaning that a new criminal charge is anticipated against the defendant, along with the violation of the existing probation.
+When a new criminal charge is filed against the defendant, along with the violation of the existing probation,